matzhaugen/personal_website/src/lib/posts/fan-wu-en.md

 "*Therefore, we examined the capacity of SARS-CoV-2 to infect and replicate in several common primate and human cell lines, including human adenocarcinoma cells (A549), human liver cells (HUH7.0), and human embryonic kidney cells (HEK-293T), in addition to Vero E6 and Vero CCL81 cells.
 We also examined an available big brown bat kidney cell line (EFK3B) for SARS-CoV-2 replication capacity.
 Each cell line was inoculated at high multiplicity of infection and examined 24 h postinfection (Figure 3, panel A). **No [cytopathic effect] was observed in any of the cell lines except in Vero cells**, which grew to >107 PFU at 24 h postinfection.
 In contrast, HUH7.0 and 293T cells showed only modest viral replication, and A549 cells were incompatible with SARS-CoV-2 infection.*"

 In other words, the covid virus is not cytopathic unless you add vero cells ([monkey kidney cells](https://www.atcc.org/products/ccl-81)).
+Could it be that this "virus" is not foreign genetic material but rather originates from the human genome itself?

 [^1]: [Li et al. (2015)](https://academic.oup.com/bioinformatics/article/31/10/1674/177884).
 See also [Gurevich et al. (2013)](https://academic.oup.com/bioinformatics/article/29/8/1072/228832?login=true) for description of the SPAdes algorithm.